 4. Attend to Them

 Although some parenting advice says that parents should not run to their baby every time it cries, for babies with colic, it can be beneficial.
-Just the act of holding and trying to soothe your baby by saying "shhh" over and over again can have a positive effect.
+Just holding and trying to soothe your baby by saying "shhh" repeatedly can have a positive effect.

 5. Warm Bath